 Research Vessel

-The Rubenstein School's research vessel runs from May through November on Lake Champlain.
+The Rubenstein School's research vessel, the R/V Marcelle Melosira is a hybrd-electric catamaran that operates from May through November on Lake Champlain.
 The vessel is used for research and teaching.
 All students in the Rubenstein School take at least one course that allows them to experience the lake from the research vessel.
+It is equipped with state-of-the-art equipment for mapping underwater species distribution, sampling sediment, plankton sampling, and more.

 Rubenstein Ecosystem Science Laboratory